kevlarr/kevlarr/README.md

 # About Me

-I am a product-focused, full-stack software engineer with 10 years of full-time experience and 15 years of tinkering before that.
+I am a product-focused, full-stack software engineer with 10 years of full-time experience - and 15 years of periodic tinkering before that!

-My primary languages are **Python** (with type annotations) and **JavaScript/TypeScript**, though I am also quite comfortable working with **Rust** and, to a lesser extend, **Go**.
+My primary languages are **Python** (typed!) and **JavaScript/TypeScript**, though I am also quite comfortable working with **Rust** and, to a lesser extend, **Go**.
 Favorite technologies include **PostgreSQL**, because it is powerful!